giuseppebianchi/gssi-infomobility-rfidroute/README.md

 # RfidRoute
-A system to associate RFID cards to shift work of a public transport agency.
+A system to associate RFID cards to shift work of a public transport agency, seen as set of trips from a GTFS file.

 Based on Express, Sequalize and Mysql.